pierre-josselin/php-rest-api-template/README.md

 > The following commands are intended for Debian 10 and may have to be adapted if you are using a different operating system.

-Create a new Apache configuration file
+Create a new Apache configuration file:

 /etc/apache2/sites-available/example.com.conf